stephenhgregory/UAFall2020/CS300/PracticeExercises/ch1_practice_exercise_answers.md

 ```

 ## 1.16
-### Director Memory Access (DMA) is used for high-speed IO devices in order to avoid increasing the CPU's execution load.
+### Direct Memory Access (DMA) is used for high-speed IO devices in order to avoid increasing the CPU's execution load.
 1. How does the CPU interface with the device to coordinate the transfer?
   - To initiate a DMA transfer, the CPU first sets up the DMA registers, which contain a pointer to the source of a transfer, a pointer to the destination of a transfer, and a counter of the number of bytes to be transferred.
 Then, the DMA controller proceeds to place addresses on the bus to perform transfers, while the CPU is free to do other work.
 2. How does the CPU know when the memory operations are complete